klimbeta/klimbeta/docs/reference/Route/RouteDifficulty/RouteIntensity.md

     - Humidity
         [Adam Ondra #27: One year before](https://youtu.be/0Mvx_htbcRw?list=PL4cmXgffCRMz9xMKxs0ftDJUH-n-WGTuy&t=90)
     - Sweat
-        - Climbers can make WetLoadingSurface by sweating on the LoadingSurface.
+        - Climbers can make WetRouteSurface by sweating on the RouteSurface.
 AdamOndra waited for a Breeze for his 9a+ Flash attempt so that the wind could dry his sweat while climbing.
 - SurfaceTexture
     - QualifyTexture
         - RoughTexture